daydreamconsultancy/prisma-heroku/README.md

-# Prisma on Heroku example
+# Prisma on Heroku example using Postgres

-This repository showcases how to deploy Prisma to Heroku.
+This repository showcases how to deploy Prisma to Heroku using a Heroku Postgres add-on.

 ## Prerequisites